 Absolute dates have been obtained by two methods:

 1.)
 Radiocarbon dating of: unabraded bivalve shells (mostly Austrovenus stutchburyi), articulated and in growth position if available; 200–500 calcareous tests of the benthic foraminifer Ammonia aoteana; small branches or twigs; or bulk samples of peat or organic-rich mud.
 Radiocarbon age calibration and earthquake age modelling was undertaken using the program OxCal (v.
-4.2, Bronk Ramsey, 2009) and all calibrated ages are quoted in calibrated years before present (cal. yrs BP) with 2-sigma uncertainties (see Supplementary file 6).
+4.2, Bronk Ramsey, 2009) using the ShCal13 atmospheric curve for wood, peat and organic-rich mud samples (Hogg et al., 2013) and for marine shell samples the Marine13 curve (Reimer et al., 2013) with a Delta-R of -30 ± 13.
+All calibrated ages are quoted in calibrated years before present (cal. yrs BP) with 2-sigma uncertainties (see Supplementary file 6).

 2.)
 Tephrostratigraphy.
 Tephra samples were analysed by ASP using a JEOL 733 Electron Microprobe (see Supplementary file 7).
 A 10-µm beam diameter and an 8.5-nA beam current were used for all analyses.
 Most published data for New Zealand tephra cite use of a 20-µm beam, but some distal tephra, very vesicular tephra, and tuffs are difficult to analyse with a coarsely focused beam.
 As the 10-µm beam results in high values for Na, and slightly lower values for Si than samples on existing databases, the analyst (ASP) has re-analysed tephra from type localities and other known sites to construct a new comparative database.
 At least 10 glass shards were analysed for each sample.
 Only major oxides and chlorine, which are consistently above the detection limit, were analysed.
 The three tephra identified by this method were Taupo Tephra (1728-1708 cal yrs BP), Waimihia Tephra (3509-3293 cal yrs BP) and Whakatane tephra (5671-5379 cal yrs BP) (Lowe et al. 2013).